rickbenavidez/ruby_llm/docs/guides/rails.md

 #### Understanding the Root Cause

-As confirmed by the ActionCable maintainers, ActionCable uses a threaded executor to distribute broadcast messages, so messages are delivered to connected clients concurrently.
+As confirmed by the Action Cable maintainers, Action Cable uses a threaded executor to distribute broadcast messages, so messages are delivered to connected clients concurrently.
 This is by design for performance reasons.

 The most reliable solution is client-side reordering with order information in the payload.
 For applications requiring strict ordering guarantees, consider:
 - Server-sent events (SSE) for unidirectional streaming